-J. Hearing Process.
+C. Hearing Process.

-Hearings should take place as soon as practicable, but should be no less than fifteen (15) and no more than forty (40) calendar days from the issuance of the OEO Report.
-Although the OEO/AA Hearing Coordinator may endeavor to find a hearing date that will be convenient for all the parties involved, the Hearing Coordinator and Committee Chair have the final authority for determining the date of the hearing.

-2. If any party is a faculty member, a hearing and any appeals shall proceed pursuant to University Policy 6-011, Function and Procedures of the Senate Consolidated Hearing Committee.
-When conducting Hearings involving allegations of Sexual Misconduct, the CHC shall follow the Hearing Procedure outlined below.
+- 1. Hearings (or initial reviews where appropriate) should take place as soon as practicable but should be no less than fifteen (15) and no more than forty (40) calendar days from the issuance of the OEO Report.
+Although the OEO/AA Hearing Coordinator may endeavor to find a hearing date that will be convenient for all the parties involved, the Hearing Coordinator and Committee Chair have the final authority for determining the date of the hearing. - 2.
+If any party is a faculty member, a hearing and any appeals shall proceed pursuant to University Policy 6-011, Function and Procedures of the Senate Consolidated Hearing Committee.
+When conducting hearings involving allegations of discrimination, the CHC shall follow the Hearing Procedure outlined below.